World Health Day

-On the occasion of World Health Day on 7th April, World Health Day, government, non-governmental organizations and NGOs including health organizations organize many events.
-On this special occasion, special health camps are organized in many places, where they check-up is done free of cost.
+On the occasion of World Health Day on 7th April, World Health Day, government, non-governmental organizations, and NGOs including health organizations organize many events.
+On this special occasion, special health camps are organized in many places, where their check-up is done free of cost.
 Many street plays are also organized and art exhibitions are also organized in many places to spread awareness among people towards health.

 What is the World Health Organization (WHO)?

 The World Health Organization was established on 7 April 1948 and is a unit of the United Nations Organization.
 Out of the world, only 194 countries are its members.
 The World Health Organization is headquartered in Geneva.

 • The headquarters of the World Health Organization (WHO) is located in the city of Geneva, Switzerland.

 • The main objective of the World Health Organization is to keep the level of health of people around the world high.

 • On 22 July 1946, the proposal of the establishment of WHO was agreed by all the 61 member countries of the then United Nations.

 • As of 2014, the number of member countries of the World Health Organization was 194.

 • India is also a member country of the World Health Organization and has its Indian headquarters in Delhi.